rahulkumarmeena29/CS780-DRL/README.md

 * Manual robot control using keyboard
 * Automatic control using RL algorithms
 * Configurable environment difficulty
-* Evaluation and leaderboard system
+* Evaluation and leaderboard system on Codabench

 ---